OxHainan/cloak-docs/docs/source/started/quick-start.rst

     web3.setProvider(new CloakProvider("https://127.0.0.1:8000", httpsAgent, web3))
     const acc_1 = web3.eth.accounts.privateKeyToAccount("0x55b99466a43e0ccb52a11a42a3b4e10bfba630e8427570035f6db7b5c22f689e");

-`https://127.0.0.1:8000` is cloak-tee service host and port, because of encryption, cloak-tee can only accept https request, so you need to provide the network.pem of Cloak Network as CA, and a trusted user(cert and pk), `args[0]` is directory of the three file, if you use cloak.py setup your cloak-tee, it will be workerspace/sanbox_common under cloak-tee build directory.
+`https://127.0.0.1:8000` is cloak-tee service host and port.
+Because of encryption, cloak-tee can only accept https request, you need to provide the network.pem of Cloak Network as CA, and a trusted user(cert and pk), `args[0]` is the directory of the three files.
+If you use cloak.py setup your cloak-tee, it will be workerspace/sanbox_common under cloak-tee build directory.

 Deploy Private Contract
 ************************